 Authors, you will need to break the figures up into their component graphs and individual images for this section and also for previous sections.
 For each LAB MEDIA image called for, create a new image file containing only what is described there (the panel, graph, photo or sub-panel).
 Wherever needed, copy over the legend or key that may be otherwise omitted.
 Then, upload these files to your project folder and list them by file name in the appropriate section of the script, below.

-In developing this protocol, several routinely used salt buffers were tested, including Citrate buffer, PBS, EDTA, Tris-HCl and distilled water.
-While EDTA buffers tended to damage the tissue, the other buffers , and were suitable to HSV-1 detection, which appears as single or multiple spots within the nucleus of neurons.
-The citrate buffer, however, was most consistent in providing a good signal.
+In developing this protocol, several salt buffers were tested for unmasking.
+While EDTA buffers tended to damage the tissue, sodium citrate, Tris-HCl and distilled water were suitable to HSV-1 detection.

 LAB MEDIA: Figure 2A

-To verify that the protocol would work with commercial probes, HSV-1 latent genome detection by DNA-FISH was performed using a pan-HSV-1 biotinylated probe obtained from Enzo Biochem..
+To verify that the protocol would work with commercial probes, HSV-1 latent genome detection was performed using a pan-HSV-1 biotinylated probe obtained from Enzo Biochem.
+Both single and multiple spot patterns for HSV-1 genome could be detected.

 LAB MEDIA: Figure 2B

-Furthermore, the DNA-FISH protocol was tested using other HSV-1 animal models.
-Mice and rabbit were infected with three commonly used HSV-1 strains at either acute or latent stage of infection, within sections of trigeminal ganglia.
+Furthermore, the DNA-FISH protocol was tested on mice and rabbit infected with three commonly used HSV-1 strains. .
 In all cases HSV-1 genomes show as a spotty signal, of brightness and intensity that varies from cell to cell.

 LAB MEDIA: Figure 3A

-Finally, we extended the applicability of the protocol to the replicative cycle of HSV-1, by performing DNA-FISH on tissues from mice undergoing a general herpes infection.
-In these animals large and bright aggregates of HSV-1 genomes could be detected in various tissues including brain, spinal cord, eyes and dorsal root ganglia.
+In addition, we extended the applicability of the protocol to the replicative cycle of HSV-1, by performing DNA-FISH on tissues from mice undergoing a general herpes infection.
+In these animals large and bright aggregates of HSV-1 genomes could be detected in various tissues including dorsal root ganglia, eyes, and spinal cord. .

 LAB MEDIA: Figure 3B

-The protocol is very versatile.
-It allows for co-detection of HSV-1 genome and viral or cellular RNAs and proteins.
+The DNA-FISH protocol is very versatile It allows for co-detection of HSV-1 genome and viral or cellular RNAs and proteins.
 For example, co-detection of HSV-1 genome together with the HSV-1 LAT RNA is feasible.

 LAB MEDIA: Figure 4A